episanchez/yeoku/README.md

 ##### Configuration File

 Specify all your componentsTypes, systems and managers with their type and path.

+For The type argument :
+- Class : Only one object by file
+- Module : Several Objects by file

 Example configuration file :
 ```json
 {